-sequential geotagged photos along chainages enabling assessment along the claimed extent and nature of damage and the claimed treatment, all taken in the same direction . close-up photos where required - to highlight damage or damaged components for assessment of both event-related damage pre-disaster function of the asset, include in the photo a standard measure e.g. ruler/tape measure/straight edge ge and ☐ chainage including orientation/compass - to enable continued and accurate assessment along the asset location collect photos at set intervals along the damaged asset, to clearly demonstrate the location, nature and extent of damage, as as supporting the need for the proposed scope of reconstruction works. s well Culverts, crossings, floodways and table drains ☐ damage photos - enable assessment of the nature and extent of event related damage claimed on the the eligible asset close-up photos of each damaged component - enable assessment of disaster related damage to each component and each proposed treatment to reconstruct the asset e.g. damaged headwall, wash out, scours, rock protection, damaged aprons h up-stream and down-stream, and approaches photos - provide full damage extent and context: including photos taken acrossing, up-stream and down-stream, along the road, the approaches, and each damaged component, try and cover every ☐ drainage photos - support locations, nature and extent of damage to the asset - both the length of affected drain and close-t damaged area/components. ups of Checklist: Planning your photo shoot □ camera - use a GPS-enabled camera/device to capture the metadata and exact location of the event damage and the asset □ camera settings - check all settings resolution is set to medium/high for quality photos GPS is on and reporting correct location date and time are correct photo direction/orientation functionality is enabled ☐ camera battery -battery is fully charged, battery charger and back-up batteries available ☐ memory card - camera memory/spare memory card available best time of day - early morning and late afternoon provide optimum contrast to capture damage to road surfaces - watch or glare and dark shadows, particularly from trees ut for angle of photos - position yourself down low to demonstrate distinctive damage features e.g. pavement deformation or wash to help to support proposed treatments houts, highlight damage - where damage is hard to see, consider highlighting with spray paint.
-Remember photos need to demons the exact location, nature and extent of damage caused by the event and support the proposed length, depth and width of reconstruction works trate quantities - use a ruler/tape measure/straight edge to demonstrate depth/width/distance, and for large depths/distances/ widths, consider using a vehicle or scalable feature to demonstrate size.
-Checklist: Completion and inspection photos ☐ photos are taken as soon as practicable after works are completed ☐ photos include GPS coordinates/metadata ☐ photos are supplied as JPEG files Note: Completion and inspection photos may also be used as additional evidence if required to demonstrate asset condition should asset be damaged by a subsequent event. an
+- sequential geotagged photos along chainages enabling assessment along the claimed extent and nature of damage and the claimed treatment, all taken in the same direction - □ close-up photos where required to highlight damage or damaged components for assessment of both event-related damage and pre-disaster function of the asset, include in the photo a standard measure e.g. ruler/tape measure/straight edge - □ chainage including orientation/compass to enable continued and accurate assessment along the asset location - □ collect photos at set intervals along the damaged asset, to clearly demonstrate the location, nature and extent of damage, as well as supporting the need for the proposed scope of reconstruction works.

+Culverts, crossings, floodways and table drains

+- □ damage photos enable assessment of the nature and extent of event related damage claimed on the the eligible asset - □ close-up photos of each damaged component enable assessment of disaster related damage to each component and each proposed treatment to reconstruct the asset e.g. damaged headwall, wash out, scours, rock protection, damaged aprons - □ up-stream and down-stream, and approaches photos provide full damage extent and context: including photos taken across the crossing, up-stream and down-stream, along the road, the approaches, and each damaged component, try and cover every angle - □ drainage photos support locations, nature and extent of damage to the asset both the length of affected drain and close-ups of damaged area/components.

+Checklist: Planning your photo shoot

+□ camera - use a GPS-enabled camera/device to capture the metadata and exact location of the event damage and the asset

+- □ camera settings check all settings - resolution is set to medium/high for quality photos - GPS is on and reporting correct location - date and time are correct - photo direction/orientation functionality is enabled - Camera battery battery is fully charged, battery charger and back-up batteries available - □ memory card camera memory/spare memory card available - □ best time of day early morning and late afternoon provide optimum contrast to capture damage to road surfaces watch out for glare and dark shadows, particularly from trees - □ angle of photos position yourself down low to demonstrate distinctive damage features e.g. pavement deformation or washouts, to help to support proposed treatments - □ highlight damage where damage is hard to see, consider highlighting with spray paint.
+Remember photos need to demonstrate the exact location, nature and extent of damage caused by the event and support the proposed length, depth and width of reconstruction works - □ quantities use a ruler/tape measure/straight edge to demonstrate depth/width/distance, and for large depths/distances/widths, consider using a vehicle or scalable feature to demonstrate size.

+Checklist: Completion and inspection photos

+- □ photos are taken as soon as practicable after works are completed

+- □ photos include GPS coordinates/metadata

+- □ photos are supplied as JPEG filess

+Note: Completion and inspection photos may also be used as additional evidence if required to demonstrate asset condition should an asset be damaged by a subsequent event.